guzmanwolfrank/guzmanwolfrank/README.md

 [Snowflake:](https://github.com/guzmanwolfrank/Snowflake)

           Simple templates for Snowflake that make data lives easier!  :)
-          Projects range from a csv to DF converter within a SQL queries series in Snowflake to AWS and Snowflake project templates and tools.
+          Projects range from a csv to DF converter within a SQL series in Snowflake to AWS and Snowflake project templates and tools.

 [Python:](https://github.com/guzmanwolfrank/Python)